Once your resume hits the spot, the next important thing in your recruitment process is a personal interview. And so is your preparation.

 Your greatest strength and weakness?

-Your hiring manager may ask you about the strength, weaknesses, or both during an interview.
+Your hiring manager may ask you about your strengths, weaknesses, or both during an interview.
 Professionals often ask what is the ideal answer to this question.

 Well, answering in single words is okay but if you really want to stand out from the competition, it’ll be a good choice if you back it with a short story.

-Locate your personal strength and weakness.
-Try to remember the times when you were best and bad.
+Locate your personal strengths and weaknesses.
+Try to remember the times when you were the best and the worst.
 Asking your friends about this will also help.

-Understand your job description and relate that with the one where you are applying.
-Put that on the table effectively and help them realize you as a better fit for this position.
+Understand your job description and relate that to the one where you are applying.
+Put that on the table effectively and help them realize you are a better fit for this position.

 I believe when it comes to quality audits, I am able to find out the gaps effortlessly.
 Also, I am able to effectively monitor the investigations and make conclusions about root causes.
 I think it’s my creative thinking that helps me do this job effectively.
 Being flexible with different roles, I am also deputed at different quality activities inside my organization.
 I always make a summary of key learnings from each event that help me keep track of my progress.